My Main Page with Links to My Other

 Ian Smillie

-economies, propping up bad governments, encouraging corruption and
+economies, encouraging corruption and

 countries.
 Illiteracy increased 10 percent for women and one percent for men